 The school dining hall is now equipped with a ceiling projector that plays English language movies (with English subtitles) twice every week – another opportunity to hear native English spoken.

 Starting in 2019, only English speaking was allowed in all classrooms and the Student Learning Center.
-Starting in 2019, this will be extended to the dining hall and all common areas of ETSK, with the exception of dormitories, where the native Kenyarwanda will be permitted.
+Starting in 2020, this was be extended to the dining hall and all common areas of ETSK, with the exception of dormitories, where the native Kenyarwanda will be permitted.

 TRANSITION TO SELF-EDUCATION: